goeb/smit/README.md

 (a Smit command should be provided for this, but at the moment there is none)

-### How to repair a deleted entry?

-Use your backup.

-Or create a text file:

-    +parent <parent>
-    +message "missing entry"

-where &lt;parent&gt; is the id of the previous entry.

 REST API
 --------

-The request are driven by the Query String:
+The requests are driven by the Query String:

 Examples: